dangavrilin/aws-chalice-file-storage/README.md

 # aws-chalice-file-storage

-A chalice based simple API for adding and removing files from AWS S3 Bucket.
+A chalice based simple API for adding and removing image files from AWS S3 Bucket.

 ## Setup